abdelrahim3aa/Water-station-PWA/README.md

 The **Water Stations PWA** is a full-stack application built with **Laravel** and **Progressive Web App** technologies, offering offline support, API security, and a clean modular architecture.

 ---
+## to run frontend on local server
+- write on terminal (php -S localhost:4000) you can change the port
 ## 🧱 Main Components

 ### 🖥️ Backend - Laravel